computer-geek64/politify/README.md

 6. After the asynchronous prediction is completed (via multithreading), the data is then stored in the PostgreSQL database
 7. When the political spectrum page is indexed, the updated list of politicians/public figures are displayed on the political spectrum.
 8. An additional feature exists to test our machine learning algorithms on any Tweet (where a user can enter a sample Tweet and see whether it is classified to the left or right of the political spectrum)

+## Challenges we ran into:

+* Poorly classified Tweets in our dataset (solved by pre-processing the dataset with an unsupervised classification machine learning algorithm)
+* Inaccuracies with our BERT NLP model (helped by applying other machine learning models as well)
+* Long training times for models (over an hour) even with GPU-based accelerated computations on Nvidia CUDA
+* Unsuccessful batch classification using OpenAI's GPT-3 model